BRITE-REU/programming-workshops/source/workshops/06_SQL/Solutions to Common Queries.rst

 	order by count(mid) desc
 	limit 10;

-Same two actors in two movies
+Same two actors in two movies (complete version, note less than instead of not equal in final part of where to avoid reversed duplicates)

 .. code::

-	select *
+	select a1.name, a2.name, m1.title, m2.title
-	from cast as c1 join cast as c2 using(mid)
+	from actors a1 join cast c1 using (aid) join cast as c2 using(mid)
 			join cast as c3 on c1.aid=c3.aid
 				join cast as c4 on c2.aid = c4.aid and c3.mid=c4.mid
+					join actors a2 on c4.aid=a2.aid
+						join movies as m1 on m1.mid=c1.mid
+							join movies as m2 on m2.mid=c4.mid
-	where c1.aid <> c2.aid and c1.mid<>c3.mid and c1.aid = 1297015
+	where c1.aid <> c2.aid and c1.mid<c3.mid
 	limit 10;